 The more light cast from the moon, unfortunately, obscures the sky’s clarity and our ability to view meteor showers.
 Luckily with the frequency of meteors and the often mild, cloud-free August nights, we should, however, still be able to see the shower in the skies above all week.

 According to Almanac.com, “look for the meteors a few hours after midnight when the Moon is lower in the sky.
 Or, look in the dark hours before dawn when the Moon is setting.
 The meteor count is always highest in the pre-dawn hours when the skies are at their very darkest.”
 You can find your local moonrise time here.

 Though rates of Perseids will be highest from the early morning hours of August 11 until August 13, the meteor shower will go on throughout August for at least another two weeks after its peak.

-The Perseid meteor showers occur every year beginning in July.
 The first record of this phenomenon can be traced back to 36 AD.
 Since then, numerous references to the showers have been recorded throughout the millennia.
 The showers get their name from the Perseus constellation of their origin.
-The phenomenon occurs as a result of Earth colliding with the orbital path of the comet, Swift-Tuttle:

-While you might have picture-perfect 20/20 vision, you’d do yourself one better by coming equipped with binoculars to get a closer look at the interstellar spectacle.
+While you might have picture-perfect 20/20 vision, you’d do yourself one better by heading out to anywhere that is less affected by light pollution and coming equipped with binoculars to get a closer look at the interstellar spectacle.